ayyelle/CodeEval-Solutions/README.md

 # CodeEval-Solutions
-Solutions for some of the questions
+My solutions for some of the questions